nuel-emeka/Arteri-recommender/README.md

-# Healthcare & Insurance Recommendation for Nigeria
+# Health Insurance Recommendation Engine for Nigeria

-This is a pioneering application of recommender systems in healthcare and insurance in Nigeria, aiming to improve the accessibility and decision-making process of selecting Health Management Organizations (HMOs) and their plans.
+This is a pioneering application of recommender systems in health insurance in Nigeria, aiming to improve the accessibility and decision-making process of selecting Health Management Organizations (HMOs) and their plans.

 ## Background